Are Whippets Addictive?

 A history of substance abuse, whether with whippets or other substances, can increase the likelihood of developing an addiction.
 Individuals who have already experienced the effects of addiction may be more susceptible to developing addictive behaviors with different substances.

-Whippet Addiction: Whippets and Co-occurring Conditions
+Whippet Addiction: Whippets and Co-Occurring Conditions

 Co-occurring conditions can worsen with the consumption or addiction of whippets.
 There can be a worsening of already existing mental health disorders.
 Known as a dual diagnosis, this is a common yet complex disorder that requires professional treatment.